Why choose solar?

 Remember that solar generates when the sun is shining and if you can use the power at that time then you get it straight from your roof – for free!

-You can register to get three obligation-free quotes from carefully selected suppliers on our solar power supplier panel.
+You can register to get three obligation-free quotes from carefully selected suppliers on our solar for business panel.
 There is no charge for this service.
 Our suppliers are secured through a rigorous selection process which meets our standards and those of our partner Councils.
 The procurement process provides due diligence on product quality, warranty length, cost and customer service.
 In addition, the solar system components are independently assessed by the Alternative Technology Association (ATA) to ensure they meet high standards.

 Most businesses can benefit from solar as they use electricity during the day – when the sun is shining!